brianmcn/Zelda1RandoTools/doc/use.md

 Right click a shop to change the first item (whole tile popup).

-Left-clicking toggles the brightness of some icons; "bright" means somewhere you might return to later; "dark" means you are done with the location.
+Left-clicking toggles the <a id="ow-map-tile-brightness">brightness</a> of some icons; "bright" means somewhere you might return to later; "dark" means you are done with the location.
  - take-any, wood-sword-cave, hint shops, and large/medium/small secrets are all examples of these, where you might walk away and return later

 Some map tiles have accelerators.
 For example, when selecting the 'take any heart' map tile from the popup grid (or via speech), the take-any